Umbrella antenna: Trideco antenna

 The trideco antenna is a huge specialized umbrella antenna used in a few high power military transmitters at very low frequency (VLF).
 In a conventional umbrella antenna, the use of the sloping guy wires as the capacitive top load has some disadvantages: First, since the umbrella wires must be anchored to the ground, their length is limited.
 At low frequencies the length of topload wires required is far longer than can be used for guy wires, without additional supporting masts the wires would sag to the ground.
 Second, since the wires are sloping, the current in them has a vertical component.
 This vertical current is in the opposite direction to the current in the mast, so the radio waves radiated by it are 180° out of phase with the mast radiation, and partially cancels it.

-In the trideco design the top load wires extend horizontally from the top of the central mast, supported by a ring of 12 masts surrounding the central mast, to create a "capacitor plate" parallel with the Earth, driven at the center.
-The topload wires are in the form of six rhomboidal (diamond) shaped panels extending symmetrically from the central mast at angles of 60°, giving the antenna the form of a six-pointed star when seen from above.
+In the trideco design the top load wires extend horizontally from the top of the central mast, supported by a ring of 12 masts surrounding the central mast, to create a radial wire "capacitor plate" parallel with the Earth, driven at the center.
+The topload wires are in the form of six rhomboidal (diamond-shaped) panels extending symmetrically from the central mast at angles of 60°, giving the antenna the form of a six-pointed star when seen from above.
 Instead of using the central mast itself as a radiator, each panel is connected to a vertical radiator wire next to the central mast, and the six radiator wires are fed in phase at the base.
 This eliminates the difficult problem of insulating the mast from the ground at the extremely high voltages used.
 It also allows the possibility of shutting down power to one of the panels, and lowering it to the ground for maintenance while the rest of the antenna is operating.
 Buried in the ground under the antenna is an enormous radial ground system, which forms the bottom 'plate' of the capacitor with the overhead top load.
 The antenna must be very large at the VLF frequencies used; the supporting masts are 250-300 m high, and the topload is about 1900 m in diameter.